GoogleChromeLabs/squoosh/libsquoosh/README.md

 ```

-The default values for each option can be found in the [`codecs.js`][codecs.js] file under `defaultEncoderOptions`.
+The default values for each option can be found in the [`codecs.ts`][codecs.ts] file under `defaultEncoderOptions`.
 Every unspecified value will use the default value specified there. _Better documentation is needed here._

 You can run your own code inbetween the different steps, if, for example, you want to change how much the image should be resized based on its original height.
 (See [Extracting image information](#extracting-image-information) to learn how to get the image dimensions).